NormanPCN/StardewValleyMods/CombatControlsRedux/README.md

 > The movement velocity for special attack slick moves.
 Swords and clubs.
 Controls the speed and distance of the slide.

 ## Changlog
+v1.2.0
+* Added a config option to allow the facing direction fix on regular tools.
+Pickaxe, Hoe, etc.

 v1.1.1
-Fixed auto swing bug with fast weapons (+4) and one or more speed buffs.
+* Fixed auto swing bug with fast weapons (+4) and one or more speed buffs.

 v1.1.0
-Split screen support.
+* Split screen support.
-Added a config option for controller facing direction fix.
+* Added a config option for controller facing direction fix.

 v1.0.0:
-Initial release.
+* Initial release.